-Community and Developmental Service Worker Diploma
+Community and Developmental Service Worker College Diploma Program

 Trillium College’s Community and Developmental Service Worker (CDSW) diploma program gives you the knowledge, practical skills and confidence to offer support as a community service worker.
 A community and developmental service worker can work along side a social worker who assists people of all ages with mental and physical disabilities or who face challenges with mental health and / or addictions.
 A service worker is trained to help those who struggle with a variety of social challenges.

 This program gives you the skills needed to work as part of a social support team that works with individuals or community groups by facilitating appropriate social, physical and mental health services.
 You will develop skills as a community and developmental service worker in client assessment, client education, referral procedures, and effective monitoring of client treatments.

 In addition, you will learn about the correlation between the mind and body in relation to our overall well being.
 You will also learn how a community and developmental service worker facilitates goal-planning and achievement strategies to help clients reach their full potential and play a vital role in society.

 After completion of the in-class components as well as 40 hours of volunteer service, you will gain valuable professional experience in a placement experience.

 Areas of Focus